The Far Out History Of How Hippie Food Spread Across America

 Your purchase helps support NPR programming.
 How?

 The earliest influences on counterculture cuisine cropped up before most hippies were even born.
-The Seventh Day Adventist Church pushed followers toward a vegetarian diet in the late 1800s, reaching pockets of people in the midwest and northeast.
+The Seventh Day Adventist Church pushed followers toward a vegetarian diet in the late 1800s, reaching pockets of people in the Midwest and Northeast.
 And on European communes in the early 1900s, naturmenschen, or natural men and women, eschewed meat and embraced free love.

 One naturmensch, Arnold Ehret, brought his life-reform principles to Los Angeles in 1914.
-He espoused a 'mucusless' diet, essentially fruits and vegetables with the occasional slice of toasted bread.
+He espoused a "mucusless" diet, essentially fruits and vegetables with the occasional slice of toasted bread.
 And his approach took hold among an early cadre of people hoping to look young and beautiful forever: the Hollywood film industry.
 Southern California became the first hotbed of health food proselytizers, complete with specialized groceries and restaurants hawking juice, sprouts and avocados.
 While these foods laid the groundwork for a new approach to nutrition, they were a bit brighter than the meals that reached the first hippie plates.

 Culinary experimentation was widespread, and flavor wasn't always the first consideration.
 In 1967, Joan Didion's essay, Slouching Towards Bethlehem, followed young hippies in San Francisco.
 "Roots and things," one woman told Didion, while someone else cooked up a batch of seaweed in the kitchen.
 "You can eat them."